Key IT opportunities and issues for telecommunications

 telecommunications services landscape, but that intra-incumbent competitive

-pressures to win market
+pressures to win marketshare and

 control costs will force them to modernize network infrastructure (and